Gumichan01/gakusci/README.md

 ### Docker ###

-You can build a docker images of the application with:
+You can build a docker image of the application with:

 ```
 gradle jibDockerBuild